5 Best Open-Source Video Editors in 2023

 1. What is an open-source video editor?

-An open-source video editor is a video editing software whose source code is made available to the public, allowing anyone to view, modify, and distribute the software freely.
+An open-source video editor is a software to edit videos whose source code is made available to the public, allowing anyone to view, modify, and distribute the software freely.
 This allows for continuous improvement and collaboration within the developer community.

 2. Is OpenShot Video Editor open-source?